 Yes!
 Yes!
 Yes!
 Cheesecake can be tasty, light, and healthy!

 This delightful cheesecake recipe was created by Tess Masters’ alter-ego, “The Blender Girl” who writes a quirky vegetarian recipe blog called Healthy Blender Recipes.
 She shares super quick and easy gluten free vegetarian, vegan, and raw recipes that can all be made in a blender, mixer, or food processor.
-To learn more about The Blender Girl, and to sample her fabulous gluten free vegetarian recipes join the healthy conversation on Facebook, Twitter, and Pinterest.
+To learn more about The Blender Girl, and to sample her fabulous gluten free vegetarian recipes, follow along on Pinterest.

 Yield: 24 squares | Serving Size: 1 square | Calories: 262 | Total Fat: 23 g | Saturated Fat: 10 g | Trans Fat: 0 g | Cholesterol: 0 mg | Sodium: 50 mg | Carbohydrates: 11 g | Dietary Fiber: 3 g | Sugars: 3 g | Protein: 5 g | SmartPoints: 11

 - 2 cups chopped pitted dates

 - 3 cups raw cashews soaked for 2 hours

 - 1 1/2 cup fresh cranberries